-President Trump signed the Families First Coronavirus Response Act (FFCRA) into law on Wednesday.
+President Donald Trump signed the Families First Coronavirus Response Act (FFCRA) into law on March 14, 2020.
 The FFCRA will take effect on April 1st and sunset on December 31, 2020.
 It includes paid leave protections that apply to employers with fewer than 500 employees.
-The costs of this leave will be paid by the federal government with payroll tax credits.
+The federal government will pay the costs of this leave via payroll tax credits.

 Please note that the following provisions apply to all employees, whether unionized or non-union.
 There is no exemption for employees covered by collective bargaining agreements.

 Employers must post, conspicuously and in a commonly utilized location, notice of sick leave under this section.
-Notice must be in a form provided by or approved by the Secretary of Labor.
+The notice must be in a form provided by or approved by the Secretary of Labor.

 Once an employee commences sick leave, an employer may require the employee to follow reasonable notice procedures to continue to receive paid sick leave.